Can I Sell My House to a Family Member at Below Market Value?

 Review your agent’s comparative market analysis (CMA):

 This method of analysis allows the agent to develop a price range for your property and then add or subtract value based on its individual characteristics.
-A CMA will also take into account local market factors like average price per square foot for the area and recent inventory levels.
-A CMA is considered a best-in-class tool for valuing homes and is what most sellers use to price their property for the market.
+A CMA will also take into account local market factors like the area’s average price per square foot and recent inventory levels.
+It’s considered a best-in-class tool for valuing homes and is what most sellers use to price their property for the market.

 Get an appraisal: